makerforgetech/dmt-labs.github.io/_tabs/modular-biped.md

 order: 0
 ---

 As a project to keep myself sane during the COVID lockdowns, I began looking into making a companion robot using Raspberry Pi, Arduino and 3D printing as a study in how to build a desktop companion robot.
-I wanted to make something that was fully autonomous and responded to the presense and interaction of people in the room.
+I wanted to make something that was fully autonomous and responded to the presence and interaction of people in the room.
 It also needed to be reasonably affordable (as much as robotics can be!) and accessible.

 The project has evolved over the last few years and a community has begun to grow around it.
 This led to a number of changes to allow the platform to be more modular, allowing any number of robots to be created using the software with reuse of any relevant hardware components and modules.